Shopify/polaris/src/components/ChoiceList/README.md

 Choice lists should:

-- Include a title that tells the merchant what to do or explains the available options
+- Include a title that tells merchants what to do or explains the available options
 - Label options clearly based on what the option will do
 - Avoid mutually exclusive options when allowing multiple selection